-- Council takes no further action under Section 52 of the Land Administration Act to acquire P054415 Lot 100 on Plan 054415 as Crown Land., and advises the consultees accordingly; and - 2.
-The future of the 21 rights of ways in the Town be considered in the context of the Town's new Local Planning Strategy and Scheme.
+- 1. Takes no further action under Section 52 of the Land Administration Act to acquire P054415 Lot 100 on Plan 054415 as Crown Land., and advises the consultees accordingly; and - 2.
+Supports that the future of the 21 rights of ways in the Town be considered in the context of the Town's new Local Planning Strategy and Scheme.

-6.7 Draft Parklet Policy (Ref: COMDEV/POLCY/1 - Cameron Hartley, Planning Officer)
+10.8 Draft Parklet Policy (Ref: COMDEV/POLCY/1 - Cameron Hartley, Planning Officer)